tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical apparatus or other advanced devices.
+• Key role in modern technologies – are used in HDD drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: